COVID-19 pandemic in Sweden

 The Swedish government's approach has attracted controversy.
-The impact on the country's healthcare system and its reported death toll have been far greater than in other Nordic countries, in part due to its unique strategy.
+The impact on the country's healthcare system and its reported death toll have been greater than in other Nordic countries, in part due to its unique strategy.
 An independent commission that evaluated the response found that Sweden managed to keep excess mortality lower than 31 other European countries, but also said that it failed to protect care home residents due to the overall spread of the virus in society and that the response overall was "slow" and "insufficient".
-A self organized group of 40 Swedish scientists and medical professionals had also called for stricter preventative measures throughout the pandemic.
+A self-organized group of 40 Swedish scientists and medical professionals had also called for stricter preventative measures throughout the pandemic.

-The pandemic has put the Swedish healthcare system under severe strain, with tens of thousands of operations being postponed, and only emergency and COVID-related care being available during a surge in the winter of 2020.
+The pandemic put the Swedish healthcare system under severe strain, with tens of thousands of operations being postponed, and only emergency and COVID-related care being available during a surge in the winter of 2020.
 Initially, Swedish hospitals and other facilities reported a shortage of personal protective equipment.
 Swedish hospitals were able to increase their intensive care capacity during the earlier stages of the pandemic, but Stockholm's health system still became seriously overwhelmed during the winter surge, with intensive care bed occupancy reaching 99% by 18 December 2020 and the city experiencing healthcare staff shortages.
 The pandemic and associated restrictions also impacted Sweden's economy, transportation sector, education and arts and entertainment.